-Independently and also in cooperation with other foundations the Dooyewaard foundation has acquired six artists’ studios, created a new artists’ colony, awarded residencies to mid-career artists and, for over 25 years, has awarded the Dooyewaard Stipendium to stimulate post academic talent.
+Independently – and also in cooperation with other foundations – the Dooyewaard foundation has acquired six artists’ studios, created a new artists’ colony, awarded residencies to mid-career artists and has awarded the Dooyewaard Stipendium to stimulate post academic talent since 1998.
 Some of the artists’ studios have noteworthy cultural and architectural histories and were used earlier by such artists as Piet Mondrian, Ferdinand Hart Nibbrig and Anna Sluijter.
 The foundation hopes to stimulate contemporary artists to reach the renowned level of their predecessors.

 DOOYEWAARD BROTHERS IN BLARICUM